 - A legacy to a charity can be included in your Simple Will/Mirror Will

-Some Factors that precludes the Will/Mirror Will from being a Simple Will:
+There are a number of factors that precludes the Will/Mirror Will from being a Simple Will, these include:

 - You are in a second marriage or partnership with possible disagreement over the treatment of your children from previous marriage(s).